 Dark chocolate has the deepest flavor, but you could use part milk chocolate if you prefer a lighter flavor profile.
 I made the ganache using dark chocolate, but you can use white chocolate to make a ganache for a contrast of color and flavor for my classic mud cake.

-Some recipes will use self-raising flour, which can be used, but you’ll need to eliminate the baking powder and salt from the dry ingredients.
+Some recipes use self-raising flour, which you can incorporate, but you must eliminate the baking powder and salt from the dry ingredients.

 You’ll also see caster sugar used instead of granulated sugar.
 Caster sugar is finer and dissolves more easily.
 It’s a good substitute, but you’ll need to reduce the amount of sugar by 5-10% unless you prefer a sweeter taste.
 I like to use caster sugar when making my Tiramisu recipe; it dissolves very nicely in the sabayon.